The fungi kingdom is an essential part of the Earth’s ecosystem and integral for its health and survival.

 Read on to learn how a mushroom is defined and more detail about each of the five stages of a mushroom life cycle.

 What is a mushroom you might be wondering?

 A mushroom is not a plant, nor is it part of the plant kingdom as many people might believe.

-In fact, metabolically speaking, mushrooms are more closely related to humans than plants, and is in a classification all of its own.
+The anatomy of mushrooms is more similar to plants but in fact, metabolically speaking, mushrooms are more closely related to humans than plants, and is in a classification all of its own.

 Mushrooms are part of their own kingdom, the fungi kingdom.

 Fungi are heterotrophic, meaning they are an organism that sources all their nutrients from other organisms – such as the soil and the environment.